A game-theoretic probability approach to loopholes in CHSH experiments: Game-theoretic analysis of CHSH experiments with and without loopholes

-Physically, an LHV model can survive asymptotically only by abandoning one of the two: either it fails to reproduce the CHSH table, or it gives up measurement independence by correlating the setting choices with the hidden variable.
 Operationally, the two capital processes function as sequential test statistics that diagnose compatibility with each requirement along the data stream.
 Thus, in a loophole-closed setting, Scientists obtain an operational winning strategy: they inevitably detect a breakdown, either in reproducing the CHSH table at the level of empirical frequencies or in setting-independence-like behaviour, thereby excluding LHV explanations in a data-driven sense.